 In the Consumers' Auto Insurance Guide created by the Office of the Superintendent of Insurance for Nova Scotia drivers, these mandatory coverages are described in the following way.

-Third-party liability insurance: Third-party liability insurance covers you if you injure someone or damage someone else's property with your auto and they sue you.
+- Third party liability: Covers you if you injure someone or damage someone else's property with your auto and they sue you.
 You must have at least $500,000 of liability coverage.
 Most Nova Scotians carry at least $1,000,000.

-Uninsured and unidentified automobile insurance: This section of your policy covers you if you are involved in an accident with an uninsured or unidentified automobile.
+- Uninsured and unidentified automobile insurance: This section of your policy covers you if you are involved in an accident with an uninsured or unidentified automobile.

-Optional auto insurance coverages available in Nova Scotia
+Optional auto insurance coverage is available